Glossary of Foreskin Restoration Terms

 -

-A type of non-surgical foreskin restoration whereby periods of weight
+A description of non-surgical foreskin restoration, whereby periods of weight

-or tension are alternated with periods of rest.
+or tension on the skin are alternated with periods of rest.
+The cycles of

 - Dartos Fascia